Database

 Lack of participation in the Information Technology Agreement (ITA) and in ITA Expansion Agreement (ITA II)

-Uganda is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).
+Sudan is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).
+Sudan is not a member of the WTO but holds observer status.

 Coverage ICT goods